11bus11/lizard-spock-extension/README.md

 [Live site](https://11bus11.github.io/lizard-spock-extention/)

 ### Credits
 The rules for the game are copied from [The Big Bang Theory Wiki](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock), and the font (Orbitron, san serif) is from [Google fonts](https://fonts.google.com/specimen/Orbitron?query=orbitron).
 The layout is inspired by Star Trek TOS by Gene Roddenberry.
+I used [W3-schools](https://www.w3schools.com/js) to find information about JavaScript syntax and other JavaScript related information.

+I used